PS15/26 – Pillar 2A Review Phase 1: Final Policy

 Market Risk and Counterparty Credit Risk:

-These proposals aim to promote more consistent and transparent submissions from firms.
-The PRA does not expect these changes to result in any increase in firms’ total capital requirements for these risks.
+The PRA does not expect these changes to increase firms' total capital requirements for these risks.

 Pension Obligation Risk: